Tea

 This is currently tea's strongest individual finding.

-• Older meta-analyses report tea-associated reductions of ~12% for Alzheimer's and ~25% for vascular dementia, with stronger signals for green than black tea — consistent with but methodologically weaker than the 2026 finding.
+• Older meta-analyses report tea-associated reductions of around 12% for Alzheimer's and 25% for vascular dementia, with stronger signals for green than black tea — consistent with the 2026 finding, but methodologically weaker.

-• 2025 brain-imaging cohorts have reported associations between habitual green tea intake and lower cerebral white-matter lesion burden — biologically plausible (catechin antioxidant effects on cerebrovascular endothelium) but cross-sectional and exploratory.
+• 2025 brain-imaging cohorts report associations between habitual green-tea intake and lower cerebral white-matter lesion burden — biologically plausible (catechin antioxidant effects on cerebrovascular endothelium) but cross-sectional and exploratory.

 Type 2 diabetes and metabolic syndrome

-Habitual tea consumption (3–4 cups/day) is associated with improvements in fasting glucose, lipid profile, and blood pressure across multiple cohorts.
-EGCG has plausible mechanisms (AMPK activation, intestinal glucose absorption inhibition, insulin sensitization), but human RCT effect sizes are modest.
-Useful as part of a broader pattern; not a stand-alone metabolic intervention.
+Habitual tea consumption — typically 3–4 cups per day — is associated with modest improvements in fasting glucose, lipid profile, and blood pressure across multiple cohorts.
+EGCG has plausible mechanisms (it activates the cellular energy sensor AMPK, inhibits intestinal glucose absorption, and improves insulin sensitivity in vitro), but human randomised-trial effect sizes are small.
+Tea is useful as part of a broader dietary pattern; it is not a stand-alone metabolic intervention.

 Cancer